Blue Wave Washes Red as Democrats Falter in Orange County Races

 Cisneros trails former Assemblywoman Young Kim by roughly 3,500 votes for the House seat that represents parts of Los Angeles, Orange and San Bernardino counties.
 Kim narrowly lost the 2018 race for the same seat against Cisneros.

-But that shifts again when looking at nearby Ventura and LA County, where Rep. Mike Garcia, R-Santa Clarita, trails Democratic challenger and Assemblywoman Christy Smith by about 5,300 votes according to the LA County Registrar/County Clerk’s election results.
+But that shifts a bit when looking at nearby Ventura and LA County, where Rep. Mike Garcia, R-Santa Clarita, leads Democratic challenger and Assemblywoman Christy Smith by just 159 votes according to the California Secretary of State.

 Garcia won a special election earlier this year after former Democratic Rep. Katie Hill resigned following a report by a conservative news blog revealing she had an “inappropriate” relationship with a campaign staffer.